 Records of the Freemen of the City have now been digitised and are available to view online.
 These are Registers and extracts from the Minute Books which relate to Freemen of the City.

-Who were the Freemen and what was their role in the Corporation?
+Who the Freemen were and their role in the Corporation

 Freemen were originally members of the City craft guilds.
-However by the mid eighteenth century the Freemen were practically semi-hereditary and it was a closely controlled group consisting of those entitled by birth, apprenticeship, marriage or purchase or those granted it by a favour.
+However by the mid eighteenth century the Freemen were a semi-hereditary and it was a closely controlled group consisting of those entitled by birth, apprenticeship, marriage, by buying, or those granted it by a favour.
 Freemen were often not resident in the City and rarely came from a merchant or commercial background.